-I lived with fantastic roommates, and having multiple people in the same house helped keep utilities at a manageable level (4 people splitting on internet alone makes a difference).
+I lived with fantastic roommates, and having multiple people in the same house helped keep utilities at a manageable level.
 Utilities never surpassed $50/month because of the shared bills.

 The point is: take student life for what it is and don’t rush to get out of it.

 I deeply regret rushing through that phase of my life, and there were certainly many advantages to living like a student that also help save money.

 Sure, I started work sooner and eventually got my own place, but I still could have finished my degree early while working a 9-5 job and stayed with my roommates for one more year.